 A full backup of the CWMP PostgreSQL database is created each night at 3:00 AM Eastern time using a scheduled backup with the PostgreSQL Backup software application.
 Nightly database backups are automatically uploaded to a dedicated folder on LimnoTech's Sharefile system where they are maintained on a 30-day rolling basis.
 In the event of significant database corruption or other failure, a backup version can be restored within an hour with minimal data loss.
 The server that houses the DMS has also been configured to use CMU's Veeam Backup Solution.
 This backup solution provides end-to-end encryption including data at rest.
 Incremental backups are performed nightly and stored at secure locations (on premise and offsite).
 Nightly backup email reports are generated and sent to appropriate CMU IT staff for monitoring purposes.
 Incremental backups are kept indefinitely and restores can be performed for whole systems, volumes, folders and individual files upon request.
+EPAGLNPO GL-00E01567-6 Semi-annual report April 2024 Page 20 of 206

-RESULTS-TO-DATE (2011-2022, WITH EXCEPTIONS NOTED)
+RESULTS-TO-DATE (2011-2023, WITH EXCEPTIONS NOTED)